noahwagner04/Meridian59_Tools/bgf2png/README.md

 ./bgf2png <path to bgf file>
 ```
 When finished, the program will output the PNG and JSON files in the same directory.
+## TODO
+- For bgf files that contain more than 1 image, output one image as texture atlas.
+Always output 1 image.